digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.5.md

  simplified metallic objects, later developing into representations of metal ore or refined metal.
 The character encodes recognition of metal as a distinct material category—hard, malleable, valuable.
 This became one of the Five Elements (wǔxíng 五行) representing transformative materials fundamental to civilization.

 **木 (mù) - Wood/Tree:**
 Oracle bone forms clearly depict a tree with trunk, branches, and roots.
 The vertical trunk with horizontal branches captures the essential tree structure.
-This represents plant life in its most visible, useful form—wood as construction material, fuel, and tool-making resource.
+This represents plant life in its most visible, useful form—wood as construction material, fuel, tool-making resource, and critically, **oxygen production supporting all animal life**.
+Trees are foundational to human survival: providing breathable air, edible plants/fruits, shelter materials, fire fuel, tool handles, and the ecological basis for food chains.
+The character's extraordinary productivity (200+ derived characters, 95% semantic coherence) reflects wood/plants' centrality to civilization—no other natural element except water rivals wood's encoding density.

 **水 (shuǐ) - Water:**
 Oracle bone forms show flowing water with ripples or streams, capturing **motion and fluidity** as defining water characteristics.
 The character preserves ancient observation that water flows downward, fills containers, and forms streams/rivers—fundamental hydraulic understanding.